 - Under Actions, select Maintain Menu Profiles.

-- In the User Profile Management screen, under Approval, tick Purchase Approval Setup against the relevant users.
+- In the User Profile Management screen, under Approval, check Company Details & Settings and Purchase Approval Setup against the relevant users.

 - Click Process.